Ivalua Paints a Great Procurement Picture at Ivalua NOW Chicago 2019Thought Leadership

 Ivalua CEO David Khuat-Duy on Tuesday kicked off Ivalua NOW 2019 Chicago, at the Renaissance Chicago Downtown Hotel and welcomed hundreds of customers, prospects and partners.
 The event was themed on “The Art of Procurement” relating to how the further procurement leaders mature in their transformations, the more their approach shifts from science to art.

 This sums up the DNA of Ivalua – not showy, not in a hurry.
-Just building great Procurement solutions that customers clearly love (in 2018 once again maintaining the industry’s highest retention rate, over 98%).
+Just building great Procurement solutions that customers clearly love.
 David is focusing his company on its customers, on keeping them happy and on developing the platform alongside these customers as Ivalua has done from day 1.
 Our first customer is still with is nearly 20 years on.

 He also discussed Ivalua’s nearly 20-year effort to build a unified suite on a single code base and he highlighted the latest development from our updated offering, Release 162.